-\$CONTROL [LIST NOLIST][,ERRORS=nnn][,LINES=nnnnn][,ROOT NOROOT] [,BLOCKMAX=nnnn][,TABLE ,NOTABLE][,JUMB0 ,NOJUMB0]
+'''

+$CONTROL [LIST

+NOLIST] [,ERRORS=nnn][,LINES=nnnn][,ROOT

+,NOROOT]

+[,BLOCKMAX=nnnn] [,TABLE

+,NOTABLE] [,JUMBO

+,NOJUMBO]

+[, ODDPALLOWED]

+'''

 LIST causes each source record of the schema to be printed on the list file.
 NOLIST specifies that only source records with errors be printed on the list file.
 An error message is printed after these records.
-ERRORS=nnn sets the maximum number of errors to nnn .
+ERRORS= nnn sets the maximum number of errors to nnn .
 If more than nnn errors are detected, the Schema Processor terminates. nnn can have a value between 0 and 999, inclusive.
 The default value is 100.
-LINES=nnnnn sets the number of lines per page on the list file to $nnnn$ which can be between 4 and 32767, inclusive.
+LINES= nnnnn sets the number of lines per page on the list file to nnnnn which can be between 4 and 32767, inclusive.
 The default value is 60 if the list file is a line printer and 32767 if it is not.
 ROOT causes the Schema Processor to create a root file if no errors are detected in the schema.
 This is the default.
 NOROOT prevents the Schema Processor from creating a root file.
-BLOCKMAX=nnnn sets the maximum physical block length (in halfwords) for any data set in the database. nnnn can have a value between 128 and 2560, inclusive.
+BLOCKMAX=nnn n sets the maximum physical block length (in halfwords) for any data set in the database. nnnn can have a value between 128 and 2560, inclusive.
 The default value is 512.
 This is an important parameter and is discussed in detail in the section "Selecting the Block Size."
 TABLE causes the Schema Processor to write a table of summary information about the data sets to the list file device if no errors are detected.
 This is the default.
 NOTABLE suppresses the TABLE option.
 JUMBO allows a data set, defined following this option whose capacity is greater than 4 GB, to automatically become a jumbo data set.
 NOJUMBO disallows data sets, defined following this option, to be jumbo data sets.
+ODDPALLOWED DBSCHEMA will return an error if the sub-item length of the P data type is an odd number.
+Use this option to bypass the checking.
+However, the product of the sub-item length and sub-item count still needs to be evenly divisible by 4.